-Can you believe that fall is right around the corner?
-We’re about a month out from a wonderful season of transition.
-Don’t get us wrong - we love summer, but we also love cozy sweaters, warm tea, fall colours, scarves and blankets, and most of all our fall skincare routines.
+Can you believe that fall is here?
+Hopefully, you have actually noticed!
+Here in Ontario, we have experienced such a colourful Fall!
+We have been feeling cozy sweaters, warm tea, scarves and blankets, and most of all our fall skincare routines.
 The air is changing and temperatures are dropping, so our skin needs some extra love this time of year.
 Keep reading to find out what we recommend to transition from summer to fall skincare.

 1. Protect and Correct

 This change of season is a great time to evaluate the current state of your skin, and address those concerns before diving into a brand new routine.
 Did summer leave a mark on your skin - literally?
 Are there any hyperpigmentation spots you need to address?
 Did you spend a lot of time in the sun?
 Is your skin tone looking dull, uneven, or are you noticing more fine lines than usual?

 If you answered yes to any of those questions..
 You might want to add some Vitamin C to your routine.
 Vitamin C is known to repair sun damage, treat fine lines, and protect the skin from further damage from free radicals.
 Try these Vitamin C serums, or get your Vitamin C from your moisturizer with the Luxe Botanics Camu Brightening Moisturizer.
 Another option is a toner enhanced with Vitamin C, like the Neroli Clarifying Complexion Mist.
 It’s great for acne or breakout prone skin too!

-On that same note, just because the temperature is dropping, does not mean it’s safe to stop using your SPF!
+On that same note, just because the temperature has dropped, does not mean it’s safe to stop using your SPF!
 You should keep up your safe sun practices well into the winter; the sun continues to penetrate and damage our skin year round.
 For an easy addition to any skincare/makeup routine try the Salt & Stone SPF Face Stick.
 Keep it in your bag to easily reapply throughout the day.